Share these talks and lectures with your colleagues

 is, of course,

-how should that business globalize?
+how should that

-Or, in fact, if that business
+in fact if that business

-should globalize at all?
+should globalize at all.

-Going back to GE, for instance.
+Going back to GE for instance,

-One of the big businesses of GE
+one of the big businesses

-is home appliances.
+of GE is home appliances.

-Now we know that, for instance,
+We know that, for instance,

 GE Transportation

-they are highly globalized businesses.
+globalized businesses.

-But look at home appliances,
+But look at home appliances.

-it's almost totally US
+It's almost totally US or

-or hardly globalized at all.
+hardly globalized at all.

-It's that the global strategy
+the global strategy can

-can be very different
+be very different across

-Even in a company like IBM,
+even in a company like

-where every business of IBM
+IBM where every business of

-is extremely global.
+IBM is extremely global.

-But the specifics
+But the specifics - and in

 of how the different businesses